deiu/chat/README.md

 A real-time chat application with direct messaging support, built with Go and WebSocket.

+You can see a live demo at https://deiu-chat.onrender.com but you may have to wait up to a minutefor the server to restart after a long period of inactivity.

 ## Features

 - Real-time messaging using WebSocket